Slurm

 *Default partition.

-partition is accessible to all users, while the large
+The scrp partition is accessible to all users, while the large and a100 partitions

 is only accessible to faculty members and research postgraduate students.